mtlynch/mtlynch.io/content/retrospectives/2023/12/index.md

 - **Result**: The shift is now complete.
 - **Grade**: A

 The manufacturer is now producing TinyPilot devices to the same quality as when we assembled them in-house.
-The manufacturer now ships the devices directly to our 3PL's warehouse, which eliminates a strict need for TinyPilot to have its own office location.
+The manufacturer now ships the devices directly to our 3PL's warehouse, which eliminates a strict need for TinyPilot to have its own office.

 ### Conduct five customer outreach calls